The IRA and 401(k) are both investment accounts designed to help you save for retirement

-Contributions to a traditional IRA may or may not be tax-deductible.
-If you (and your spouse) are not covered by a retirement plan at work, then your contributions into the plan are deducted from your taxable income.
+A traditional IRA contribution is made with pre-tax dollars.
+Contributions to traditional IRA accounts may or may not be tax-deductible.
+If you (and your spouse) are not covered by a workplace retirement plan, then your contributions into the plan are deducted from your taxable income.
 Your income level also impacts whether your IRA contribution is deductible or not.
-Although money held within the traditional IRA can grow tax free, there are other stipulations attached to this type of account; account owners must begin taxable required minimum withdrawals (RMD) from the IRA at age 70 ½.
+Although money held within the traditional IRA can grow tax free, there are other stipulations attached to this type of account.
+For example, account owners must begin taxable required minimum withdrawals (RMD) from the IRA at age 70 ½.

-The following chart lays out the basic characteristics of the Roth versus the Traditional IRA accounts :
+The following chart lays out the basic characteristics of the traditional IRA vs Roth accounts :